austip24/python-analytics-ui/README.md

 ├─ 📁src   # contains application code
 │  ├─ 📁assets  # contains styles and any static files/images
 │  │  ├─ 📁css
-│  │  │  ├─ 📁dist  # this only exists if you execute the Tailwind script
+│  │  │  ├─ 📁dist  # this only exists if you execute the Tailwind script. an output.css file will be generated that will contain the styles output by Tailwind.
 │  │  │  └─ 📁src
 │  │  │     └─ 📄input.css   # Tailwind input
 │  │  └─ 📁static